Sunghoon-cloud/Topic-based-Clustering/README.md

 <b> B. Model Packages</b>  (this folder includes four files)

 We developed user-friendly packages with a simple sample simulation data which can help any model users simply apply the package to their datasets.
-In this folder we included following four files. [see Table 5, Table 6 and Table 7 in main text]
+In this folder we included following four files.

 (file)<i>  2.
 Instruction script to run Topic-based Segmentation Packages.txt</i>